-In 2007, the Company completed a NI 43-101 compliant resource estimate for the San Jorge Property, which was subsequently updated in February 2008.
+In 2007, the Company completed a NI 43-101 compliant resource estimate for the Company's San Jorge Property located in Mendoza, Argentina, which was subsequently updated in February 2008.
 Based on the results of the resource estimate, the Company commissioned Ausenco Canada Inc. ("Ausenco") to complete an independent pre-feasibility study for a leach-only operation to produce 25,000 tonnes of cathode copper per year.
 Subsequent to the commissioning of the pre-feasibility study, the Mendoza Government passed legislation in June 2007 banning the use of toxic chemicals, including sulphuric acid in any mining activity in Mendoza.
 Sulphuric acid is the principal agent generally used in a leach process, which would have been the intended method used at the San Jorge Property.
 The Company has commenced an action challenging the constitutionality of the legislation in an attempt to have the legislation amended.
+This matter is currently proceeding.